etf-validator/governance/TOR/Contribution.md

    NUMBER is the GitHub issue number from the ETF webapp repository.
 3. Make the code changes.
 Please also check the Requirements for a Pull Request section below.
-4. Implement tests.
-Test your changes.
-Run all tests with the gradle _test_ task.
+4. Implement unit tests and test your changes.
+   Run all unit tests of the module with the gradle _test_ task.
+   Note: your unit tests, additional integration and system tests are automatically run by a Continuous Integration system when you create the Pull Request and must also be passed.
 5. Run the gradle _spottlessApply_ task for an uniform code formatting and for ensuring that all Copyright headers are set.
 5. Please do not increase the version number.
 The TC will increase the version